 Further guidelines for speed control are feeling and the following rules of thumb, which can be described as these different training forms:

-- Jogging/regeneration/continuous running 1: Speaking is possible at any time without problems.
+- Jogging/regeneration/endurance run 1: Speaking is possible at any time without problems.
 A conversation can be held like at home at the kitchen table.

 - Endurance run 2: Speaking should be possible in whole sentences, but not permanently.